SpeysideHEP/spey/docs/exclusion.md

 * ``"asymptotic"``: uses asymptotic formulae to compute p-values, see ref. {cite}`Cowan:2010js` for details.
 This method is only available if the likelihood construction has access to the expected values of the distribution, which allows one to construct Asimov data.
 Hence the test statistic is constructed with the Asimov likelihood.
+LHC analyses mostly use this method.
 * ``"toy"``: This method uses the sampling functionality of the likelihood, hence expects the construction to have sampling abilities.
 It computes p-values by sampling from signal+background and background-only distributions.